 From paper lanterns and floral themes to monochrome looks and stylish dinnerware, we've rounded up lots of pretty designs that'll get you inspired for your next big – or small – do.
-So take a look, find your favorites, and get ready to throw an enchanting bash that your guests will love.
+So take a look, find your favorites, and get ready to transform the best garden furniture with these inspiring ideas.
+We guarantee they will get you excited about throwing an enchanting bash that your guests will love.

 1. Hang patterned shades over an outdoor table

 Patterned shades aren't just for lamps indoors.
 Hung from a tree or a pergola, they can bring a gorgeous indoor-outdoor feel to your garden celebrations.

 These patterned numbers are utterly charming and we love the bright red tassel details.
 Complementary cushions and tableware add to the folk-art theme and create a bold set-up that's perfect for a get-together with friends.

 For extra style points, choose your cut flowers to match the color scheme.
 These white hydrangeas and hypericum berries are a great match (although be careful they don't get too close to food – as it turns out that both are poisonous).

 Looking for more laid-back looks with an artsy vibe?
 Check out our bohemian garden ideas.

 2. Create a charming summer scene beneath a canopy